FREQUENTLY ASKED QUESTIONS

 - The IBEW is the largest electrical union in the world.
 The IBEW represents workers' rights in all areas of the electrical industry.
 The IBEW represents approximately 750,000 active members and retirees who work in a wide variety of fields, including utilities, construction, telecommunications, broadcasting, manufacturing, railroads, and government.
-The IBEW has members in both the United States adn Canada and stands out among the American unions in the AFL-CIO because it is among the largest and has members in so many skilled occupations.
+The IBEW has members in both the United States and Canada and stands out among the American unions in the AFL-CIO because it is among the largest and has members in so many skilled occupations.
 As union members, we bargain collectively with our employers over wages, benefits, and rights.
 Most of us have very limited bargaining power as one person, but as a group, we are strong.
-And, with a good negotiated contract, we have legal protections we would not have otherwise.
+And, with a good negotiated contract, we have legal protection we would not have otherwise.

 - IBEW offices throughout the country are called "locals" or "local unions" because they locally represent electrical workers in a particular region.
-The RJATC is the training organization sponsored jointly by the IBEW Local Union 666 in partnership with the Atlantic Coast Chapter of NECA in order to recruit and train the next generations of union journeyman electricians.
+The RJATC is the training organization sponsored jointly by the IBEW Local Union 666 in partnership with the Atlantic Coast Chapter of NECA in order to recruit and train the next generation of union journeyman electricians.

 What is the National Electrical Contractors Association (NECA)?

 - NECA is the management association for electrical contractors.
 Nationally, it is the voice of the $130 billion industry responsible for bringing electrical power, lighting, and communications to buildings and communities across the United States, and represents thousands of employers who guarantee their customers by doing the job right the first time.
-To accomplish this, they recognize the need to invest in training their current and future work force throught their valued partership with the IBEW.
+To accomplish this, they recognize the need to invest in training their current and future work force through their valued partnership with the IBEW.

 - To provide the highly skilled workforce necessary to meet customer needs and insure job satisfaction for electrical workers, the IBEW and NECA sponsor the very best apprenticeship training programs available anywhere in the country.